-Drexel University seeks applications for a full time tenure-track faculty position available in its Drexel Game Design Program, a collaborative effort between the Digital Media Program in the Antoinette Westphal College of Media Arts & Design and the Computer Science Department in the College of Engineering.
+Drexel University seeks applications for a full time tenure-track faculty position available in its Drexel Game Design Program, a collaborative effort between the Digital Media Program in the Antoinette Westphal College of Media Arts & Design and the Computer Science Department in the College of Computing and Informatics.
 The start date for the anticipated position is September 1, 2013.
 Drexel University is a comprehensive research university ranked among the top 100 in the nation.
 The Digital Media Program has been ranked in the top 10 programs to study video game design by Gamepro Media and the Princeton Review.
 See job posting at: http://drexel.edu/westphal/about/employment/AssistantProfessor_DIGM/ Note: While the posting states a Ph.D as a requirement, non-Ph.D candidates with significant industry experience would also be considered.

 Drexel Game Design's Glenn Winters, Digital Media graduate student, just won the top prize for the 6th Narrative Review Competition at GDC 2013